Optimal Work Extraction from Finite-Time Closed Quantum Dynamics

+where we used the optimality of $H_{\mathrm{c}}^{(\varepsilon)}(t)$ for the perturbed problem.
+Therefore, the optimal extractable work itself is modified only perturbatively:

+Moreover, the protocol optimal in the unperturbed case remains \(\order{\varepsilon T}\)-optimal in the presence of weak perturbations:

+On the other hand, the optimal protocol itself may vary discontinuously with $\varepsilon$ in the presence of near-degeneracies or flat directions of the control landscape.
+A systematic analysis of such protocol-level robustness is left for future work.

 As shown in \Appendix{C}, the proof of Theorem~\ref{thmM_MainResult} employs the Lagrange multiplier method with inequality constraints~\cite{Andrei_Other2022y} to maximize the extracted work under the norm constraint.
 The stationary condition of the Lagrangian, together with the Lie-algebraic assumption, leads to the nonlinear equation given in \eqref{eqM_SelfConsistentEq}.
-The relation between $\mathcal{W}_\mathrm{c}$ and $C$ in Eq.~\eqref{workEq} is regarded as the so-called envelope theorem~\cite{Milgrom_Econometrica2002f} in the optimization theory: this is proven by carefully showing the differentiability of $\mathcal{W}_\mathrm{c}(T)$ and obtaining $\odv{\mathcal{W}_\mathrm{c}}/{T}=D\omega C$ from the direct calculation.
+The relation between $\mathcal{W}_\mathrm{c}$ and $C$ in Eq.~\eqref{workEq} is regarded as the so-called envelope theorem~\cite{Milgrom_Econometrica2002f} in the optimization theory: this is proven by carefully showing the differentiability of the optimal work $\mathcal{W}_\mathrm{c}(T;\omega)$ as a function of $\omega$ and obtaining $\pdv{\mathcal{W}_\mathrm{c}}/{\omega} = T D C$ from the direct calculation.